ospalh/anki-addons/pages/Download audio.md

 ## Ideas for improvements
 While this add-on works as it is, a few things would be nice.

+* Switch off the menu items when not reviewing.
 * Automatically edit the information before the request is sent.
 I use what i call “electric” cards for Japanese verbs, where the different forms are formed automatically.
 That means that the whole word